vsr58/leanix-custom-reports/burndown/README.md

-# Bubbles report
+# Burndown report

-The bubbles report shows parent-child related Fact Sheets from leanIX in form of a a hierarchical bubbles.
-Each bubble clusters Fact Sheets which have the same parent and the user is able to drilldown into each bubble to see the child Fact Sheets.
+The report shows the lifecyle of LeanIX factsheets in a burndown chart.

 The report is parameterized via url query parameters: